 Show me, you say.
 Well, keep your eyes peeled for the next lines that follow.

 Often, Masters and Ph.D. students find this task intimidating.
 Imagine having spent lots of sleepless nights on your research paper only to find a stumbling block – the introduction thesis!
-You will find it difficult to determine what needs to be included or omitted and how to make a good first impression to your reader.
+You will find it difficult to determine what needs to be included or omitted and how to make a good first impression on your reader.

 Experts will tell you that the thesis and introduction are essential parts of your research paper.
 The section determines what you are going to write on and the angle you will take.
 Such will have an impact on the reception of your paper by the reader.